 Our proxy voting results

-Throughout the year, we vote on thousands of proposals from all types of companies: from small businesses to international corporations.*
+Throughout the year, we vote by proxy on thousands of proposals from all types of companies, ranging from small businesses to international companies.

 Please note: To view the linked documents below, you’ll need Adobe® Reader®, which you can download for free from Adobe.
 Because of the numerous stocks held by many of the funds, some of the proxy results reports are large.
 You may experience delays in downloading them.